POMPTakuvik/ppv1/README_KAREN.md

 The Takuvik model is a light photosynthesis model that uses satellite data of chlorophyll-a to estimate the net primary production (NPP) in the Arctic Ocean.

 The methodology of the NPP model was first published by Belanger et al. 2013 (doi:10.5194/bg-10-4087-2013).
 The NPP codes from Belanger et al. 2013 was modified for vertically resolved chl-a according to Ardyna et al 2013 (doi:10.5194/bg-10-4383-2013).
 The model was originally run using MODIS reflectances as input data.
-Currently the model has been adapted by the Takuvik group to use reflectances from the ESA CCI v6.0 product.
+Currently the Takuvik NPP model has been adapted to use reflectances from the ESA OC-CCI v6.0 product.

 Go to trunk > Source to begin.